Versions and Tags

 After a collaborator makes changes on their version, they submit them for your approval, describing the changes they've made:

 As the project owner, you will be notified of submitted changes via email, with a link to view the changes.
-From there, you can choose to accept or reject the changes.
+From there, you can choose to accept or ignore the changes.
 If you accept the changes, the master version of the project will be updated with the new changes.
-If you reject the changes, they'll be discarded (but stored in an alternate version for archival purposes).

 This is convenient because you can send a project link to your peers, request feedback, and only integrate the feedback you want to accept - all with the click of a button, in the browser.